 Carme Font Paz holds a PhD in English Literature from Universitat Autònoma de Barcelona, where she teaches as a Lecturer (Professora Associada) in the English Department.

 She is also Research Associate at the UCLA Center for Medieval and Renaissance Studies. http://cmrs.ucla.edu/

 My current lines of research focus on early modern women’s writing (1550-1750), with particular emphasis on prose, poetry, and pre-novelistic discourses.
 I am interested in seventeenth-century women’s writing within the European context as well as theoretical aspects of early modern women’s intellectual history, including eighteenth-century manuscript poetry and socio-economic considerations of early modern textual production.
 In 2012-2013 I was awarded postdoctoral research grants both at UCLA and Harvard University.

 Two major academic publications directly related to this research are:

 - A book, Women's Prophetic Writings in Seventeenth-Century Britain, Routledge, 2017.
 See link.
 See reviews of the book in Women's Writing and Tulsa Studies.

-- An edited volume, with Nina Geerdink, entitled Mightier than the Spoon is the Pen: Economic Imperatives for Women’s Writing in Europe Before 1800.
+- An edited volume, with Nina Geerdink, Economic Imperatives for Women’s Writing in Early Modern Europe.
 Brill, 2018.
+See link.

 You are kindly invited to browse this website for more information about my academic profile.